-In 2005, I began studying art with intention (although, I think I knew that I was an artist in grade 2, when the kids in my class complimented me on the sheep I had drawn on a classroom banner).
+In 2005, I began studying art with intention (although, I think I knew that I was an artist in grade 2, when the other kids in my class complimented me on the sheep I had drawn on a classroom banner).
 I completed a master’s degree in 2012.
-Between 2013 and 2017, I realized that I was spending too much precious time teaching.
-I love teaching, and in my opinion it requires a great deal of practice to do it well.
-I may not be energetic enough to teach and to make work.
-I can’t do both.
+I have been teaching in the capacity of sessional faculty since 2013 for both Emily Carr University of Art & Design and North Island College.

 I live and work in a region of Canada that is largely populated by white people in the Unceded K’ómoks Traditional Territory.